angulardart/site-angulardart/src/_guides/get-started.md

  4. WebStorm automatically rebuilds your app.
     Refresh the app's browser window.
     Now the initial todo list has things to do!
-    After you feed the cats, your todo list should look something like this:
+    After you feed the cats, your todo list should look something like this:<br>
     ![Running the To-do app]({% asset_path my-first-angular-app-at-work.png %}){:width="500"}

 <aside class="alert alert-info" markdown="1">